Pages tagged "Academia"

 Australia needs to commit to net zero carbon emissions by 2050.
 We also need a strong target for 2030, because the next decade is critical.
 Climate change is underway: the sixth assessment report from the Intergovernmental Panel on Climate Change (IPCC) shows that Australia has warmed by around 1.4 degrees since 1910.
 More warming is inevitable, and every fraction of a degree increases the risks of natural disasters and biodiversity loss.
 So we need to make the policy changes and investments required to set Australia and the world onto a sustainable path by 2030.
 This is a huge responsibility, but it is also a wonderful opportunity to be part of one of the greatest transformations in human history.

-I have led the Public Health and Disaster Committee’s establishment of an Environmental Action Plan.
-This document is an action plan which aligns with the Strategic Vision for Action against climate change.
 The action plan is aligned to the same themes as the Strategic Vision including leadership, research, advocacy, partnerships, education and culture.
-ACEM and its members recognise that climate change requires both adaptation and mitigation and therefore a mix of actions are outlined.
-Actions are assigned to ACEM staff as well as Emergency Department Directors, Fellows of ACEM and trainees.
+ACEM and its members recognise that climate change requires both adaptation and mitigation, and therefore a mix of actions are outlined.”

-- That the medical community has the confidence and trust of the community and can spread messages that links health impacts to climate change, and that we need to act now to avoid the destructive impacts of climate change related health impacts.
+The medical community now has the confidence and trust of the community and can spread messages that link health impacts to climate change.”